 Change happens at the speed of trust, and trust happens at the speed of relationships.
 We seek to build meaningful connections between and among seasoned advocates and innovative newcomers from all faiths and none.
 Because freedom of religion or belief truly advances when we stand up for one another.

 Support and Sustain

-This is more than just a meeting—it’s the launch of a movement.
+This is more than just a meeting, it’s the launch of a movement.
 The action doesn’t stop when the Zoom call ends.
 We offer technical tools, in-depth training, and crucial funding to empower youth leaders in transforming plans into reality.

-We will invite the Zoom limit of 1,000 FoRB advocates to a 25-hour virtual “un-conference” where participants will set their own agenda and self-organize into breakout groups.
+We will invite the Zoom maximum of 1,000 FoRB advocates to a 25-hour virtual “un-conference” where participants will set their own agenda and self-organize into breakout groups.
 Invitations to participate will be issued strategically to maximize diversity.

 Chair, International Religious Freedom or Belief Alliance (IRFBA); Prime Minister’s Special Envoy for Freedom of Religion or Belief; Member of Parliament, UK

 Author of the International Religious Freedom Act (IRFA), Former US Congressman, Current Commissioner United States Commission on International Religious Freedom